InfinityVM/infinityVM-foundry-template/README.md

 forge test -vvv --ffi
 ```

-If you would like to test or debug your Rust program by itself, we have an example test in `programs/src/lib.rs`.
+If you would like to write unit tests for your Rust program or debug your program by itself, we have an example test in `programs/src/lib.rs`.
 You can run this using:
 ```
 cargo test
 ```